 If you don’t have cooked chicken on hand, you can bake some up quick (rubbed with olive oil, seasoned with salt and pepper) in a 400°F oven for 30 to 40 minutes (cover the chicken in a baking dish with parchment paper for the juiciest chicken breast ever).
 Both chicken breast and dark meat such as chicken thighs will work; remove and discard the skin and bones, if applicable, before shredding.
-You can also try my method for Easy Skillet Poached Chicken if you’d rather cook the chicken on your stove top.
 Leftover Rotisserie Chicken is a great option, too!

 This is one of those legendary recipes in my household: My husband is shocked that something so tasty could be so good for you.
-Depending on how you garnish, this soup can be gluten-free, grain-free, dairy-free, or Paleo.
-In all cases, it is delicious and satisfying!
+And when I’m about to have a melt-down from hunger, nothing is more delicious!